The countryside around Stourhead

 Getting to the tower

 King Alfred Tower car park is a 3 mile drive from Stourhead.
-To get there by car please turn right out of the main Stourhead car park and then right again towards Frome on the B3092.
+To get there by car please turn right out of the main Stourhead car park and then left towards Frome on the B3092.
 The tower is clearly signed from this road.

 Whitesheet Hill is a designated Site of Special Scientific Interest.
 It offers some fantastic views, with Stourhead House and King Alfred’s Tower to the west and the Blackmore Vale to the south-east.
 Whitesheet is also home to diverse wildlife, including orchids and butterflies.